SkelliBoi/Humble-Warden/README.md

 ## Starting the game

 Once all of the previous steps are done, go to the dropdown list at the top right and select "Dragon Age: Origins" to start the game.
 The game must always be run through here, not through Steam.

+Make sure to start a new game if you're playing this modlist for the first time.

 While playing I recommend saving a lot!
 I can not guarantee crashes won't happen.